 Step 3: Follow up after your test

 After biomarker testing, it’s important to follow up with your doctor.
-It could take over 2 weeks to get the results of your test.
+It may take over 2 weeks to get the results of all your tests.
 The results of biomarker testing can help identify the treatment options to match your specific needs.
 If you test positive for an EGFR mutation and have stage 4 lung cancer, there is a treatment that may be right for you.
-Write down any questions you may have for your treatment team regarding testing and your treatment options.
+Write down any questions you may have for your healthcare team regarding testing and your treatment options.

 Step 4: Set up treatment goals

-Write down any questions, expectations, or aspirations to share with your treatment team.
+Write down any questions, expectations, or aspirations to share with your healthcare team.
 Together, you and your team can set a realistic goal of what you’d like to achieve through treatment.
-This can help you and your team understand your options and select the appropriate treatment for you.
+This can help you and your team understand your options and select the appropriate treatment plan for you.